shellywanamaker/shellywanamaker.github.io/_posts/2018-04-24-RNA-isolation-update.md

 I am now trying to organize my data sheets so that I can have a more streamlined and readable format for my data.
 I have run the Qubit on all the samples I have isolated so far.

+This is my OWL notebook folder with ALL of my Qubit data sheets: [here](http://owl.fish.washington.edu/scaphapoda/grace/Crab-project/Qubit/).
+It's awful and a mess.

 Once I have things organized and a clear idea of which sets had Qubit readings of "Out of Range", I'll go back and pick new samples to replace those until I have a good subset that ALL have Qubit readings of at LEAST 20ng/uL with a total volume of 50uL.

 ### This week: